Money talk -improve finances – money making strategies anyone can do

 Dear beautiful people,

 We only ever hear what we are ready to hear and there is no way of knowing when or why a certain life lesson lands for us at a given time.
 It is my hope that what I am about to say lands for you right now and you take immediate action.
 No, it does not involve a sales pitch to buy something from me.
-It is straight, honest, compassionate advice you may have heard before and which may at this time land for you.
-Money talk is something that rarely happens in our culture and we need to change that.
+It is honest, compassionate advice on how to remove a tremendous amount of stress from your life.
 Here’s the golden advice that WILL improve your life path:

-No matter what your age, every single month, you need to put some amount of money away into a retirement savings account.
+No matter what your age or income, every single month, you need to put some amount of money away.
+The sooner you do this the sooner you will feel releif.

 People do not talk about money in this country.
-Why?
-I have no idea.
-But we need to start talking about it.
 You have likely been trained to tune out and gloss over words like “Roth IRA” or “401k” or even “retirement.” which means that the concept of retirement is not a reality for you.
-The thing is, you are getting older.
-You can not work forever.
+The thing is, you can not work forever.
 And if you spend all the money you earn from working, when you stop working you will not have any money.
 You know how when it is warm out, we don’t think to bring a sweater for when it will get cold later?
 Please.
 Take care of yourself in your later years by investing in savings now.
-If you think life is strange and difficult now… it is really only get even stranger as we grow older!
 Seed money grows over time.
 Put away small amounts starting today.

 You may be afraid to do this because you may be living close to negative funds at this time and struggling to keep your account in the positive.
 But you can do this.
 If not $20, then $10.
 And if not $10, transfer $5 a day into a savings situation. $5 is what you paid for a cup of coffee.
 You have $5.
 And you have time.
 So use time, starting now.
 Make it automatic.
 It sounds scary and expensive to set up auto withdrawals daily, I know.
 But you can do it.